In-depth

 We’ve also seen that when the range gets untenable (i.e. too low to be useful), the battery modules are sold as home storage, and a battery from a scrapped vehicle is put into the car.

 For many new EVs, this process may never happen (the entire car may be at end-of-life before considering battery replacement).
+This does depend on how long we keep our cars – and the economics of battery replacement costs.

 How does battery health affect the EV’s value?